Prof. Dr. habil. Marc Kreutzbruck

-The goal of this project is to develop plastics with environmentally optimised decomposition behaviour, which can degrade faster and in a more eco-friendly manner while maintaining the same stability.
-Furthermore, innovative methods are developed for (i) the quantification and characterisation of recent sources and sinks in the terrestrial sector, ii) the biological degradation of relevant plastics, and iii) the analysis of social perceptions and behaviour patterns.
+Within the framework of this project, plastics with environmentally optimised decomposition behaviour were developed, which can degrade faster and in a more eco-friendly manner while maintaining the same stability.
+Furthermore, innovative methods were developed for (i) the quantification and characterisation of recent sources and sinks in the terrestrial sector, ii) the biological degradation of relevant plastics, and iii) the analysis of social perceptions and behaviour patterns.

 Main areas of work

 - Characterisation of relevant sources and sinks as well as area coverage in the terrestrial /semi-terrestrial range ("Traceability")

 - Investigation of the physical, chemical and biological stability of environmentally relevant plastics and testing of novel plastics through demonstration and practical tests ("Optimisability")

 - Investigation of the effect of plastics on soil meso- and microfauna and on the biodegradability of plastics in substrates ("Degradability and environmental compatibility")

 - Using transdisciplinary research practices as a basis for developing actor-related strategies to promote sustainable use of plastic products ("Perception and behaviour")